pchandrasekaran1595/Fault-Detection-System/Feature Extractions/ReadMe.md

-Tests for various Feature Extraction and Comparison Method
+Tests for various Feature Extraction and Comparison Methods